llccing/FrontEnd/docs/AWS/CPE/01Features/SageMaker.md

 - Classify text or images based on custom categories
 - Identify objects and text in images
 - Extract information from documents

+### SageMaker Experiments

+Amazon SageMaker Experiments Classic is a capability of Amazon SageMaker AI that lets you create, manage, analyze, and compare your machine learning experiments in Studio Classic.
+Use SageMaker Experiments to view, manage, analyze, and compare both custom experiments that you programmatically create and experiments automatically created from SageMaker AI jobs.

+Experiments Classic automatically tracks the inputs, parameters, configurations, and results of your iterations as runs.
+You can assign, group, and organize these runs into experiments.
+SageMaker Experiments is integrated with Amazon SageMaker Studio Classic, providing a visual interface to browse your active and past experiments, compare runs on key performance metrics, and identify the best performing models.
+SageMaker Experiments tracks all of the steps and artifacts that went into creating a model, and you can quickly revisit the origins of a model when you are troubleshooting issues in production, or auditing your models for compliance verifications.